 Jean Bosco Bazié holds a degree in engineering and is currently General Manager of Eau Vive International based in Burkina Faso.
 He has been a partner of the ISW movement for more than 15 years and continues to be a close, high-level collaborator.

-Dominique Mostert, treasurer
+Dominique Mostert, treasurer and secretary

 Dominique Mostert is General Manager of Project Morse.
 With a Bachelor of Business Administration, he has acquired sound experience in the logistical organisation of large events, official events, communication management and media relations (design and implementation of communication plans, speech writing, press release preparation, design and implementation of advertising campaigns, production of pamphlets and internet sites for the general public), human resource management and administrative and financial management.
-For ISW he assists and advises the accountant.
-For the selection committee he prepares the application file of the future director of operations and drafts fundraising strategy.

 Manuel Fulchiron, member

 Manuel Fulchiron is trained as an environmental engineer and also holds a degree in political science.
 Over his career, he has developed his skills in water resource and basin management, forests and protected natural areas, and natural risks.
 Today, he is the director of a key agency at the National Forest Office (ONF) in France.

 Fulchiron is an enthusiastic proponent of youth initiatives.
 He has been a strong supporter of the global Youth for Water and Climate (#YWC) platform, a staff member at the Global Water Partnership, and is involved with the Stockholm Junior Water Prize (#SJWP).
 In his current role, he remains very active in these activities.